Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Well, think about your next purchases, are you buying hemp-made paper?
 Do you wear hemp clothing, are you buying fuel that is made from petroleum?

 Do you recycle, or try to cut your consumption of disposable products to lessen the load of the landfills?
 There are so many ways that our spending choices directly affect our environment.
+Reusable shopping bags are a great way to help rid the planet of unwanted/unneeded unrecyclable plastics.
+Using a dry-erase calendar versus buying paper calendars is another way to cut waste.
+Every effort helps!

 I would love to hear your comments and opinions on this topic.
 Please feel free to leave a comment below.